KeiTakagi/IRControlReceiver/README.md

 # IRControlReceiver Library for Arduino

 This library gets the received data of infrared remote control in Arduino.
-I have tested in Japan of infrared remote control .
+I was confirmed by Japanese made TV remote control.

 ##Version 0.1